Bathroom Window Treatments for Any Decor

-If you bathroom decor is mainly contemporary or classic it will most likely have subdued tones throughout it in natural colors such as white, off white or maybe a shade of tan or light color.
-If you have mainly one neutral color in your bathroom scheme, it will look so much better to add a pop of color in your window treatments.
-You don’t need to cover your entire window in a colorful or playful print to accomplish this, but you can add a decorative fabric to the bottom of a roller or Roman shade or have your shutters trimmed in a bright and brilliant hue.
+If your bathroom decor is mainly contemporary or classic, it will most likely have subdued tones throughout it in natural colors such as white, off-white, or maybe a shade of tan or light color.
+Adding a pop of color to your window treatments will look much better if you have mainly one neutral color in your bathroom scheme.
+To accomplish this, you don’t need to cover your entire window in a colorful or playful print, but you can add a decorative fabric to the bottom of a roller or Roman shade or have your shutters trimmed in a bright and brilliant hue.
 After you decide on this aspect, it will tie the entire bathroom together to add towels of the same color or a bathroom rug.

 Window Coverings for Angled Ceilings

 If you have lovely angled ceilings in your home with windows in them, the windows are likely shaped differently than a plain rectangle, square or simple shape.
 These may seem to be a challenge, but you have several options from which to choose.

 Woven wood shades allow you to have one shade on the bottom part of a window that is perhaps a rectangle and a separate shade on the top, which covers the angled area as a stationary long valance.
 This allows the bottom half to be operable while the top stays in place.
 This same idea of a two-part window covering works as well for using Roman shades, plantation shutters, and cellular shades to cover your angles in your windows in an angled ceiling.